Healthdirect Free Australian health advice you can count on.

 Can speed cause long-term problems?

-People who take speed for long periods can:
+People who take speed over a long time can:

-There are lots of mental health issues linked to using speed.
-Most of them are associated with coming down after taking speed, or long-term use.
-They include:
+There are lots of mental health issues linked to using speed, such as depression and anxiety.

-What if I use other drugs or alcohol together with speed?
+What if I use other drugs or alcohol with speed?

 Taking speed with:

-Taking other drugs to help with the side effects of speed can lead to dependence on several drugs at once.
+Taking other drugs with speed can lead to dependence on several drugs at once.

 Can I become dependent on speed?

-People can also become addicted to speed.
-This is when they spend a lot of time thinking about the drug and trying to get it.
-Some users may even feel like they need the drug just to get through the day.
-This can impact their:
+People can become addicted to using speed.
+You may find it hard to stop or control how much you use.
+You may even feel like you need the drug just to get through the day.
+This can impact your:

 • relationships